agileware/au.com.agileware.civiquickbooks/README.md

 1. Ensure the CiviContribute component is enabled
 1. Requires CiviCRM extension '[nz.co.fuzion.accountsync](https://github.com/eileenmcnaughton/nz.co.fuzion.accountsync)'.

+## Support and questions

+This CiviCRM extension was developed by Agileware, https://agileware.com.au Agileware can be contracted for CiviCRM development and support services.
+Email sales@agileware.com.au

 ## How do I get set up?

 ### Summary of set up